 It won’t be long before we are adjusting our thermostats to offer us warmer air and make our homes nice and cozy during the cooler months.
 And warmer air can result in drier air that can affect our overall health.
 You may have never considered monitoring humidity levels inside, or maybe you’re attempting to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
-There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the end.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the end.

 Each house is different.
 Our professionals at Stark Services can give you a home health report to help you select which humidifier will work for your home.
-And our assessment will ensure you are getting the best solution to fit your current HVAC system.
-We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
+And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
+We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
 You can reach us at 817-668-6689 or go to our online scheduler to make an appointment.